udexon/MetaProgrammingDummies/_SAIGON/README.md

 - It uses the fundamental mechanisms of app development as they are, thus imposing no restrictions.
 - It makes it easy for beginners to understand and use the existing app development infrastructure.
+- It is platform independent.
+The example shown here is for Android Kotlin.
+But it can be easily portable to other platforms, including iOS, Mac Xcode, JavaScript, PHP, Web applications, GNOME Desktop app, Python etc.
+- The reason SAIGON is platform independent is because it deals with the most fundamental level in software development and programming: the text files of source code and configuration files themselves.